scality/Zenko/docs/docsource/installation/configure/configure_ingress.rst

            hosts:
              - zenko.local

-4. Install or upgrade Zenko from this directory (Zenko/kubernetes).
+4. Install or upgrade |product| from this directory (Zenko/kubernetes).
 Helm will pick up the settings in options.yaml.

    ::